 Should you buy Elite Blog Academy?
 Here’s my opinion as someone who bought the program and is not an affiliate.

-It has hundreds and hundreds of pages of content, taking aspiring bloggers from idea to implementation.
+It has hundreds of pages of content, taking aspiring bloggers from idea to building a business.

 The course is popular for a reason, and in this post, I’m going to chat about why and tell you my thoughts.

 So, what is Elite Blog Academy anyway?
 Elite Blog Academy defines itself as “your clear, straightforward path to creating a profitable and sustainable online business”.

 It promises to teach everything you need to know to build a successful blog, from idea, to content, to beautiful website, to getting traffic, to launching.